novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 'Why is he so obsessed with work-life balance?'

-How could they know?
+How could they convey this?

-The trauma of people dying from overwork.

 Thus, Lee Jung-woo answered first.

-"I don't know.
-It's not like we're not hiring."
+"It's not like we're not hiring."

 "Yeah, we even had a large recruitment drive recently."